zayamatias/sscraper/README.md

 ## Clone DB mode

 Try --startid (game_id of choice) to start download game information into the local DB starting from game_id, data will be stored locally so you would still be able to scrap roms regardless if the site is down or your quota is over.
-Of coure, this is a super lengthy process that can take several days depending on your quota limits.
+Of coure, this is a super lengthy process that can take several days depending on your quota limits, connecion, etc...

 ## Sort Mode